How to Grow Tomatoes

-Here is a nifty tomato secret: The area just above the base of the stem of a tomato plant can produce extra lateral roots.
+When potting on your plant, build a trifle.
+The area just above the base of the stem of a tomato plant can produce extra lateral roots.
 The more we can promote this growth, the stronger and healthier our plant will be.

 When you move your plant to a 30cm pot, gently squeeze the plant out of its 9cm pot, place the plant and root ball at the bottom of the pot and fill the sides with soil until it’s level with the root ball.

 Wait 3 weeks and add a couple more inches of compost, covering the base of the stem.
 Repeat every 3 weeks, like your making the world's slowest trifle, until you reach the watermark at the top of the pot.

 The entire time you do this the plant is growing upwards and bit by bit you have been promoting root growth at the rising base of the stem, giving you a healthier tomato plant.

 The main pests and diseases that affect tomatoes are whitefly, aphids and tomato blight.
 It is important to look out for yellow and curling leaves or rotting fruit as a sign of these.

 It is best to try and prevent blight outright by keeping leaves away from the soil and also keeping the leaves as dry as possible.